NSAPH-Projects/pm_no2_o3-adrd_hospitalization-medicare-causalgps/inst/contribute.md

 │       └── internal
 ```

-The user should generate an `.Renviron` file and add those paths for each public or private external data.
-The following is an example of the `.Renviron` file.
+The user should generate an `R/external_path` file and add those paths for each public or private external data.
+The following is an example of the `R/external_path` file.

 ```sh
 DATA_PRIVATE_EXT="~/mqin_pm_no2_o3-adrd_hosp-medicare-causalgps/data"